-At lease 4, the northern most of the study leases, total abundance increased at 0 m in comparison to the January 2019 survey and all previous surveys (Figure 8).
-At the other distances, total abundance and the number of species was similar to, or lower than observed in January 2019.
-Importantly, both abundance and the number of species are within the range reported historically at the lease, including prior to original decline from spring 2016-early 2017.
-Bottom water DO concentrations were similar to that recorded in the January 2019 survey and within the range reported for this time of year in previous surveys (Figure 8).
+At lease 4, the northern most of the study leases, total abundance was lower at the 0-100m sites, but similar at 250-500m, in January 2020 compared to the June 2019 survey (Figure 8).
+The number of species recorded was also slightly lower in January 2020, and this was mostly evident at the 50 and 100m sites (Figure 8).
+Although abundance and too a much lesser extent, the number of species are in the lower range reported historically at the lease, it is important to keep in mind that feed inputs, and thereby food availability to the sediments has also decreased over the same period.
+Bottom water DO concentrations were greater than those reported in both the January and June 2019 surveys at all distances and were at the upper range reported historically at this time of the year (Figure 8).

-At lease 3, there was an increase in abundance and number of species at all distances (except 250 m which was similar) in comparison to the January 2019 survey (Figure 9).
-When data was pooled into 2 distance categories (i.e. those closest: 0, 50 and 100m sites pooled and more distant: 250 and 500m sites pooled), both abundance and the number of species at the sites closer to the cage are within the range reported historically at the lease, including prior to the original decline from spring 2016-early 2017.
+At lease 3, total abundance was lower at the 0 and 50m sites, but higher at 100m, in January 2020 compared to the June 2019 survey.
+The number of species recorded was lower in January 2020 compared to June 2019, and this was more evident at the sites closest to the cage (i.e. 0 & 50m; Figure 9).
+Abundances and number of species are in the lower range reported historically at the lease but are greater than the original decline in spring 2016-early 2017.
 At the more distant sites, abundance and to a lesser extent the number of species, remains low relative to that observed prior to the original decline (Figure 9).
-Bottom water DO concentrations were similar to that recorded in the January 2019 survey and within the range reported for this time of year in previous surveys (Figure 9).
+Bottom water DO concentrations were slightly lower in comparison to recent surveys and most previous surveys for this time of the year (Figure 9).

-At lease 2, abundances and species numbers were similar to or higher across all distances in comparison to the January 2019 survey (Figure 10).
-Importantly, both abundance and the number of species are within the range reported historically at the lease, including prior to original decline from spring 2016-early 2017.
-Bottom water DO concentrations were lower compared to that recorded in the January 2019 survey, but within the range reported for this time of year in previous surveys (Figure 9).
+At lease 2, total abundance was lower at the 0 and 500m sites, but higher at the 50m site, in January 2020 compared to the June 2019 survey (Figure 10).
+The number of species recorded was lower in January 2020 compared to June 2019, and this was more evident at the cage site (Figure 10).
+Importantly, both abundance and the number of species are within the range reported historically at the lease, including prior to the original decline from spring 2016-early 2017.
+Bottom water DO concentrations were within the range reported for this time of year in previous surveys (Figure 10).